Last updated October 12, 2019

 There’s no shortage of panoramic views in the Okanagan and the views from the Boucherie Rush Trail in West Kelowna are certainly no different.
 Almost from the beginning, you’re presented with dramatic, sweeping views that only get better the farther you hike.

-History of Mount Boucherie
+History of Mt Boucherie

-Volcanic Activity on Mount Boucherie
+Volcanic Activity on Mt Boucherie

-Mount Boucherie’s early eruptions, which happened approximately 60 million years ago, consisted of rhyolite and andesite flows.
+Mt Boucherie’s early eruptions, which happened approximately 60 million years ago, consisted of rhyolite and andesite flows.
 These can be seen on the northern and southern edges of the mountain and can be identified by their distinctive yellow, tan, and pink colours.
 The mountain became a lava dome which has been extensively eroded ever since.

 When the volcanic activity ended, a large river flowed through the area and partially buried the volcano with rock and sediment.
-Over the last 40 to 50 million years Mount Boucherie was subjected to glacial activity that,
+Over the last 40 to 50 million years Mt Boucherie was subjected to glacial activity that,

 Hiking the Boucherie Rush Trail